rkapr/UMAMI/README.md

 - [ ] Literature survey for introduction
 - [ ] Comparative analysis with arabidopsis UMAMI genes
 (Aditya, please add as required)

+# Results
+Figures for aid in designing experiments for verfication